Encompass Insurance Company

-Encompass Insurance is a subsidiary of Allstate Corporation and is one of the largest personal property and casualty insurance brands sold through a network of more than 6,500 independent agent locations across the United States.
+Encompass Insurance Company is a subsidiary of Allstate Corporation and is one of the largest personal property and casualty insurance brands sold through a network of more than 6,500 independent agent locations across the United States.
 The company that would become Encompass was founded in 1897 and officially became the Encompass Insurance Company in the 1990s.
 The company has its headquarters in Northfield Township, Illinois, near Northbrook, Illinois.

 History

 In 1897, the company that would become Encompass began selling personal insurance under the motto "Protection and Security."
 The company’s package policy dates back to then.

 In 1999, Illinois-based Allstate Insurance Company purchased the personal lines insurance business from CNA Financial when CNA moved toward commercial lines.
 Allstate then introduced the Encompass name to its subsidiary in 2000.

 Encompass distributes its products through 6,500 independent agency locations in 42 states.

 Encompass was the title sponsor of the Encompass Championship Tour celebrity pro-am golf tournament in Tampa, Florida, in February 2012, and in Glenview, Illinois, from 2013-2015.

 In February 2015, the Encompass Championship was the Donor Spotlight for the First Tee Open, a youth development initiative of the World Golf Foundation supported by organizations in golf including the Masters Tournament, Ladies Professional Golf Association, Professional Golfers’ Association of America, PGA Tour and United States Golf Association.
 The Encompass Championship selected three other youth-serving organizations as charity partners that year as well: Daniel Murphy Scholarship Fund, Junior Achievement of Chicago and JDRF.

 In July 2020, Allstate announced to be acquiring National General for $4 billion, which is closed in January 2021.